 - Once you’ve inputted your OTP method (via email or mobile number), you would need to verify ownership.

 How do log into the Manila Water App?

 You need to input either the email or mobile number you’ve inputted during your sign-up.
-You can always change which you can use once you are inside the app via editing your Profile.
+You can always change what you can use once you are inside the app by editing your Profile.